villanuevamc/shapes-galore/README.md

 <img src="shapes.png">
 # Shapes Galore
 This Shapes Galore exercise contains code setting up multiple circles of different colors that all overlap in different ways.
+It coordinates the circles into a diamond shape as a whole.

 ## How To Run
 In order to run this code after cloning the repo, open shapes.html in a browser.